 To better understand how the methodology works, see "how to conduct a randomized evaluation."

 What is impact?
-In our chlorine example, impact is how much healthier people are because of the program than they would have been without the program.
-Or more specifically, it is how much lower the incidence of diarrhea is than it would have been otherwise.
+In our chlorine example, impact is how much healthier people are because of the program.
+Or, more specifically, it is how much lower the incidence of diarrhea is than it would have been otherwise.

 Constructing a Comparison Group

-Impact evaluations estimate program effectiveness usually by comparing outcomes of those (individuals, communities, schools, etc) who participated in the program against those who did not participate.
-The key challenge in impact evaluation is finding a group of people who did not participate, but closely resemble the participants, and in particular, the participants if they had not received the program.
+IImpact evaluations estimate program effectiveness usually by comparing outcomes of those (individuals, communities, schools, etc.) who participated in the program against those who did not participate.
+The key challenge in impact evaluation is finding a group of people who did not participate but closely resemble the participants, specifically, the participants if they had not received the program.
 Measuring outcomes in this comparison group is as close as we can get to measuring “how participants would have been otherwise.”
-Therefore, our estimate of impact is only as good as our comparison group is equivalent.
+Therefore, our estimate of impact is only as good as our comparison group is equivalent to the treatment group.

-Beyond escaping debates over assumptions, randomized evaluations produce results that are very easy to explain.
-More information can be found here.
+Beyond escaping debates over whether certain assumptions hold, randomized evaluations produce results that are easy to explain.
+More information can be found in our 'Why Randomize' document.
 A table comparing common methods of evaluation can be found here.

 When to conduct a randomized evaluation

 An ideal time is during the pilot phase of a program or before scaling up.
-During these phases there are often important questions that an evaluator would like to answer: How effective is the program?
+During these phases there are often important questions that an evaluator would like to answer, such as, How effective is the program?
 Is it effective among different populations?
 Are certain aspects are working better than others, and can “the others” be improved?
 Is it effective when it reaches a larger population?

 The program was soon replicated in other countries, such Nicaragua, Ecuador, and Honduras.
-And following Mexico’s lead, these new countries conducted pilot studies to test the impact of PROGRESA-like programs on their populations before scaling up.
+Following Mexico’s lead, these new countries conducted pilot studies to test the impact of PROGRESA-like programs on their populations before scaling up.

 When is randomized evaluation not appropriate?